Level 1 – Dewy: What to Do

 Level 1 on the Squamish Rain-o-Meter is dewy.
 It doesn’t seem to be raining but there’s mist on your face.
 There’s enough vapour in the air to remind you that your own act of respiration—the simple fact of your breathing—injects you into the heart and the start of the water cycle.

 Don’t just breathe easier, embrace the rain and breathe wilder.

 Anything and everything is up for grabs today.
 A little mist in the air makes the day that much more dramatic, bundle up in your coziest sweater and pack a rain jacket just in case.
 Enjoy the day outside with one of these signature Squamish activities.

 View a list of Squamish's hiking trails here.
 Cash in on the clear views and check out the vistas from the Stawamus Chief trail or the Murrin Park Loop Trail.

 A trail wet with dew is fat with anticipation and ready to be enjoyed.
 Reap the benefits of dewy air; better grip, less dust and the serenity of having the trail to yourself.

 Choose a wind or sun-exposed spot such as Area 44 or the Smoke Bluffs and enjoy a cool day cragging outside.

 Hike up and spend the night staring up at the stars in one of Squamish's many backcountry camping spots.

-Dress in layers and listen to the ocean lapping gently against the shore.
+Dress in layers and listen to the ocean lapping against the shore.
 It's the perfect way to bathe yourself in the light and connect with the water cycle from an arm's length.